Rosenvingea

-Rosenvingea is a genus of brown algae first described by Børgesen in 1914.
+Rosenvingea is a genus of brown algae first described by Frederik Børgesen in 1914.

-The lectotype species is Rosenvingea sanctae-crucis Børgesen and named for the Danish phycologist Lauritz Kolderup Rosenvinge (1858-1939).
+The lectotype species is Rosenvingea sanctae-crucis Børgesen and named for the Danish phycologist Lauritz Kolderup Rosenvinge (1858–1939).

 Species

-Currently there are 10 listed species name in Algaebase, on which 2 were considered as infraspecific names (Rosenvingea intricata (J.Agardh) Børgesen and Rosenvingea stellata Børgesen).
+Currently there are 10 listed species name in AlgaeBase, on which 2 were considered as infraspecific names (Rosenvingea intricata (J.Agardh) Børgesen and Rosenvingea stellata Børgesen).